Thursday’s Transactions - WTOP News

 OTTAWA SENATORS — Signed C Mark Kastelic to a two-year contract extension.

+PHILADELPHIA FLYERS — Claimed LW Kieffer Bellows off waivers from New York Islanders.

-SAN JOSE SHARKS — Reassigned G Strauss Mann to Wichita (ECHL) from San Jose (AHL).
+SAN JOSE SHARKS — Reassigned G Strauss Mann and F Ozzy Wiesblatt to Wichita (ECHL) from San Jose (AHL).

 SEATTLE KRAKEN — Agreed to terms with G Christopher Gibson on a one-year, two-way contract.